bedrin/kerb4j/README.md

 List<String> roles = Stream.of(logonInfo.getGroupSids()).map(PacSid::toHumanReadableString).collect(Collectors.toList());
 ```

-This functionality is specific to Microsoft Active Directory and supported both by Kerb4J Tomcat and Active Directory integrations.
+This functionality is specific to Microsoft Active Directory and supported both by Kerb4J Tomcat and Spring Security integrations.